 Behavioral Health Tele-ECHO Project

-Primary care teams are, in many cases, the only health care professionals that patients in the Upper Peninsula can reliably access.
+Primary care teams are often the only health care professionals that patients in the Upper Peninsula can reliably access.

-This coaching and mentoring helps local clinicians provide and bill for higher levels of care, while individuals benefit from receiving more support in their own community.
+This coaching and mentoring helps local clinicians provide and bill for higher levels of care, while individuals benefit from more support in their own communities.
 This added knowledge and capacity among local physicians, nurse practitioners, social workers, nurses, and other professionals increases access to behavioral health services and supports.

 The UPHCS team is using structured facilitation methods to build stronger local relationships with care providers and other partners to develop appropriate referral pathways for individuals with mental health and substance use disorder diagnoses that require specialist intervention, as well as develop a regional response to the shortage of mental health service providers.